Endogen/OpenCryptoBot/README.md

 /g - Global crypto data
 /i - General coin information
 /m - Find exchanges to trade a coin
-/pe - Info about team behind a coin
+/pe - Info about person from a team
 /se - Search for symbol by coin name
+/t - Info about team behind a coin
 /tr - Google Trends - Interest Over Time
 /wp - Find whitepaper for a coin
 ```

 ##### News & Events
 ```
-/news - News about a coin
+/n - News about a coin
 /soc - Social media details
 ```